lg17057/scholarship/templates/info.md

 expand on this

-make issues in github corresponding to what ive done make it so that no user is required to be logged in to rent/return? - done make it so everything else requires user logged in/admin logged in - done remove sign up page access except for an admin login confirmation? - done
+make issues in github corresponding to what ive done - done make it so that no user is required to be logged in to rent/return? - done make it so everything else requires user logged in/admin logged in - done remove sign up page access except for an admin login confirmation? - done